Analyzing Global Payment Technologies (OTCMKTS:GPTX) and Diebold Nixdorf (OTCMKTS:DBD)

 |2.33

-Diebold Nixdorf has a consensus target price of $12.00, indicating a potential upside of 51.32%.
+Diebold Nixdorf has a consensus price target of $12.00, suggesting a potential upside of 52.28%.
 Given Diebold Nixdorf’s higher probable upside, analysts plainly believe Diebold Nixdorf is more favorable than Global Payment Technologies.

 |Global Payment Technologies